Justinmemphis/Justinmemphis.github.io/tracking.md

 - Summary - ************************************************************************ this is 72 characters

+2. 08/21/22:
+ - Summary - looking into adding stock-quote build; will need to work on server setup
+ - Details -

 1. 08/11/22:
  - Summary - prevent crawling of election guide page
  - Details - researching robots.txt to see how to block election website from search results; putting noindex on election page